-To achieve the Expedition Instructor (XI) Certification, a prospective student must first acquire all of our other certifications, as well as complete a distance learning course, the Primitive Wilderness Living Practicum, a solo canoe trip and a series of advanced benchmarks.
-They must also pass the test to become a Registered Maine Guide.
+To achieve the Expedition Instructor (XI) Certification, a prospective student must first acquire all of our other certifications, as well as complete the Primitive Wilderness Living Practicum and a series of advanced benchmarks.
 We used to call this our yearlong immersion program.
-The minimum time needed to complete varies depending on the student, but a year is a good ballpark figure.

 - Journeyman Certification

 - Level 1 & 2 Engagé Certification

 Along the way the prospective student will have canoed hundreds of miles, spent months living the woods life, become proficient in the guiding arts and developed their skills to a level where they’re ready to instruct others.
 Learning must be documented.